Matt-Mf/Mio-Sito/content/Privacy.md

 >I have implemented technical and organisational measures intended to protect the security and confidentiality of your Data against any accidental loss and any unauthorised access, use, modification or disclosure.
 >Given the inherent characteristics of the internet, i cannot guarantee the optimal security of information exchanged over this network.
 >I strive to protect your Data, but cannot guarantee the absolute security of information sent to the Website.
 You agree that you provide your Data at your own risk.
->I cannot be held liable for any failure to comply with privacy settings and security measures implemented on my Website.
+>I cannot be held liable for any failure to comply with privacy settings and security measures implemented on this Website.

 >WHAT ARE MY RIGHTS?
 >You can decide not to provide your email address in the contact form and to request the deletion of your data.
->You can exercise your rights by sending an email at privacymf@posteo.de
+>You can exercise your rights by sending an email at privacymf[at]posteo.de

 >Latest update of this policy is 15/6/2020